hal3e/conv-autoencoder-playground/README.md

-Autoencoder playground using the MNIST dataset
+Convolutional autoencoder playground using the MNIST dataset